Amazon

 Citizens Bank

 (NYSE: CFG) Citizens Financial Group has played a key role in financing ICE prison companies CoreCivic and GEO Group, even as other major banks cut ties.
-Citizens Bank branch managers have reportedly been giving at least three responses to questions about their relationships with ICE detention contractors—some admit the relationship, others deny it.
+In January 2026, Citizens helped GEO expand its borrowing capacity by $100 million.

-According to Citizens Bank spokesperson Rory Sheehan, “We do not comment on specific clients or sectors and engage with companies that conduct their business in a lawful manner and if that is not the case, we are prepared to exit the relationship.”
+According to a Citizens Bank spokesperson, “We do not comment on specific clients or sectors and engage with companies that conduct their business in a lawful manner and if that is not the case, we are prepared to exit the relationship.”

 Comcast